Fresh4774/Hyphen-Students/README.md

 PWA designed to run only on phone

-a student places the phone in the classroom, presses one button to start the session, and the device handles everything automatically.
+Starts as a normal id card when three times tapped goes to the main dashboard page

+where there is a button when pressed it starts the session so it starts to records audio.

-During class, it continuously records audio. once class ended the student can end the session
+once class ended the student can end the session

 the AI processing pipeline kicks in, using OpenAI Whisper to transcribe the entire lecture, GPT-4 to generate intelligent summaries,